laravel/docs/collections.md

 <a name="method-diffkeys"></a>
 #### `diffKeys()` {#collection-method}

-The `diffKeys` method compares the collection against another collection or a plain PHP `array` based on its keys:
+The `diffKeys` method compares the collection against another collection or a plain PHP `array` based on its keys.
+This method will return the key / value pairs in the original collection that are not present in the given collection:

     $collection = collect([
         'one' => 10,